bjergsen243/learn-go-with-tests/html-templates.md

 ### On testing 3rd-party libraries

-**Note**.
+**Chú ý**.
 Be careful not to worry too much about explicitly testing how a 3rd party library behaves in unit tests.

 Writing tests against code you don't control is wasteful and adds maintenance overhead.
 Sometimes you may wish to use [dependency injection](./dependency-injection.md) to control a dependency and mock its behaviour for a test.